Laragon

 Styling

-cd app\assets\stylesheets\
+cd app/assets/stylesheets/

 wget http://tutorials.jumpstartlab.com/assets/blogger/screen.css

-Saving Your Work On GitHub
+Saving to GitHub

 git init